yewin-mm/mysql-docker-container/README.md

 	* If not still ok with root user, you can test by creating other user like above steps.

 * If everything was fine, type `exit` to leave MySQL console and type `exit` again to leave container.

-* And you can test from your application by adding host to `localhost:3306` or `127.0.0.1:3306` in datasource url like `jdbc:mysql://localhost:3306/your_database_name`
-* And username to root or your given name and password to root or your given password.
-* You can also connect from your GUI tools by adding above credentials (localhost, root, root, etc).
-* Please note that you can't use that `localhost` or `127.0.0.1` to connect MySQL container from your application which is running as container.
+<a name="check-network-volume"></a>
+#### 5. Check Network driver and Volume
+* If you are in MySQL console or MySQL container, type `exit` to leave MySQL console and type `exit` again to leave container.

-* Check Network driver and Volume
+* You can check Network driver and Volume as below command
 ```sh
 docker inspect {mysql_container_id}
 ```

 * here, you may see a lot of setting for your container,
-* scroll down and you can see `Networks` under `NetworkSettings` in there and check `mysql` is under `Networks` that we already create network in first step.
+* scroll down and you can see `Networks` tab under `NetworkSettings` in there and check `mysql` is under `Networks` that we already create network in first step.
 * Which mean our container is going under our custom define network.
 * scroll up and you can see `Binds": [ "mysql-volume:/var/lib/mysql"
   ]` under `HostConfig` tab and you can see `mysql-volume` that we already create volume in second step.
 * Which mean our container is attach with our custom volume.

-* If not see `mysql` network or `mysql-volume`, please do clear all like above [clear](#clear) secion and run mysql container again and please make sure in run command for `--network mysql` and `-v mysql-volume:/var/lib/mysql` are same with your created network name and volume name.
+* If not see `mysql` network or `mysql-volume`, please do clear all like above [clear](#clear) secion
+* And run mysql container again and please make sure in run command for `--network mysql` and `-v mysql-volume:/var/lib/mysql` are same with your created network name and volume name.

 <a name="connect-from-other-container"></a>
-#### 5. Connect DB Container From Other Container
+#### 6. Connect DB Container From Other Containers
-* If you want to run your application as container, you can't call (connect) to MySQL db which running as container by adding (localhost or 127.0.0.1) in your application.properties file.
+* If everything was fine for running MySQL db as container.
+* Add database username to `root` or `your given name` and password to `root` or `your given password` in your application properties file.
+* If you don't want to use `root` user, you can create user as per this [create other user](#create-user) section.
-* You can call Containerized MySQL db from outside (your host, or other) application (app is not run as container) by adding (localhost or 127.0.0.1) in your application.properties file
+* You can connect Containerized MySQL db from outside application (your host, like running in IDE or run as jar) by adding `localhost` or `127.0.0.1` in database datasource url connection string in your application properties file.
-* But you can't call to Containerized MySQL db with that (localhost, 127.0.0.1) in your application.properties file when your application was running as a container.
+* But you can't connect to Containerized MySQL db with that `localhost` or `127.0.0.1` when your application was running as a container.
 * There are two ways to call containerized MySQL db from containerized application which to add in your application properties file in your db connection string
 	* Using container name
 		* You need to add mysql container name to connect between container.
 		* Add below db url connection string in your application properties file.
 		* eg. `spring.datasource.url=jdbc:mysql://yw_mysql:3306/{your_database_name}`
+		* Here, I used `yw_mysql` because I set name for container as `yw_mysql` in docker run command.
 	* Using container ipaddress
 		* You can find ipaddress to connect between containers
 		* Type in cmd or terminal